 Climb up Black Tower

-Enjoy a local festival
+Enjoy the local festivals

 When I arrived in České Budějovice it was smack in the middle of a festival.
 There were medieval games and displays, people were dressed in medieval style clothing, and the local stands sold fresh, unpasteurized, unfiltered Budvar beer.
+The budweiser budvar brewery of course produces budweiser beer and its definitely the place for a beer lover.

 Eat the local food